rendall/one-page-dungeon-navigator/static/dungeons/hidden_chambers_of_leucistrinn.md

 # Hidden Chambers of Leucistrinn

 _The chambers of Leucistrinn are situated high in the Bryseis mountains.
 Lately an undead hydra has made its home here.
-The chambers of Leucistrinn are home to a valuable specie of mushrooms._
+The chambers of Leucistrinn are home to a valuable species of mushroom._

 1. Remains of a cultist apparently killed by humans, a weird, smoking pin clutched in his hands.
 2. A relief depicting a handsome elf.